-"Risk" in the health and medical fields can have special meanings.
-Knowing the basic types of risk can help you understand your chances of getting breast cancer and the steps you can take to lower your risk.
+There are different types of risk in the health field.
+Knowing the basic types of risk can help you understand your chances of getting breast cancer and the steps you can take that may lower your risk.

 The most basic type of risk is absolute risk.
 Absolute risk is a person's chance of developing a certain disease over a certain period of time.

-From the examples above, we see that the absolute one-year risk of breast cancer for a woman is low.
+This example shows the 1-year absolute risk of breast cancer for a young woman is low.

-Absolute risk of breast cancer in American women by age
+Absolute risk of breast cancer in U.S. women by age

 If current age is: